Explore Courses

 An essential weapon in a BA's toolbox is the SWOT analysis.
 Strengths, Weaknesses, Opportunities, and Threats are referred to as SWOT.
 A SWOT analysis determines a company's possibilities, threats, strengths, and weaknesses.

 An example of a swot analysis for a business is when stakeholders have to make important decisions.
 The SWOT analysis aids the stakeholders in making those business-related strategic decisions.
-These are particularly useful when the objective is to maximize advantages and strengths while minimizing the negative effects of weaknesses and threats, whether internal or external.
+These business analysis examples are particularly useful when the objective is to maximize advantages and strengths while minimizing the negative effects of weaknesses and threats, whether internal or external.

 From the standpoint of visual modeling, SWOT analysis is quite simple.
 Four boxes or quadrants, one for each category, with bulleted lists detailing the corresponding findings, make up a standard model.